The Safe House

 And the Safe House was Born

-The new compound has capacity for up to 70 children at the drop-in centre and up to 20 children at the safe house, allowing the work of transformation to continue and grow.
+The new compound has room for more than 100 children, allowing the work of transformation to continue and grow.

 The cost to purchase the Safe House Compound is CAD$418,000, to be paid by October 2022.